Cancún for Adventure and Nature Lovers

 Here are the best eco-attractions for a back-to-nature experience.

 Dozens of cenotes and caves are open to the public along coastal Highway 307.
 At Cenote Azul, where you can swim with catfish in several large pools, a wooden lounging deck juts over the water and walkways offer easy access.
 Gran Cenote’s crystal-clear waters lead to seemingly endless caverns where snorkelers can glimpse striking rock formations.
 Jardín del Edén resembles a huge swimming pool with abundant rocky outcroppings for lounging in the sun after a swim among tropical fish and eels.
+Life jackets are usually available for rent and are often required if you plan to enter the water.

 Sian Ka’an Biosphere Reserve